 Ovarian Cancer Action research shows that women have a 2% chance of developing ovarian cancer in their lifetime.
-Below is some helpful information to know about prostate cancer, who is at higher risk and the symptoms.
-Remember, if you are worried or show signs of ovarian cancer, please call your GP.
+Below is some helpful information to know about who is at higher risk and the symptoms.
+Remember, if you are worried or show any signs, please call your GP.

 What is Ovarian Cancer?

 According to Cancer Research UK, ovarian cancer is when abnormal cells in the ovary begin to grow and divide in an uncontrolled way, eventually forming a growth.
 It can often go undetected until is has spread to other areas of the body.
 Therefore it is important to know the symptoms and your risk factor.